|Title:||Head Women's Soccer Coach|

 improvements.
 The Cowgirls have their own practice field that is

-adjacent to the five-year old game field.
+adjacent to the seven-year old game field.
 The team also has a

 Prior to HSU, Wood was a highly-successful assistant coach at both Cumberland College (Ky.) and Gardner-Webb (N.C.)
 University.
 His most recent stop was a one-year stint at GWU, where he helped turn the program from 6-13 under the previous staff in 1998, to 13-9 in 1999.
 The Lady Bulldogs also upset the No. 1 team in the nation in the conference tournament.